10 Things to do in San Francisco in Winter

 10th August 2018

 Don’t let chilly weather get in the way of enjoying your stay in beautiful San Francisco; this West Coast city has so much to offer, no matter the forecast.
-Here’s a list of 10 things to do in San Francisco in winter as advised by our travel expert Amanda.
+Here’s a list of 10 things to do in San Francisco in winter as advised by our travel expert Audrey.

 Many neighbourhoods and areas, such as Union Square, have elaborate light displays just for the holidays.
 Walk around some of the cosy streets and experience the season’s twinkling beauty.
 If you have time, then drive further afield to Pleasanton, Palo Alto or Alameda where you will be treated to magical displays and creations.
 A visit to these neighbourhoods is well worth the trip.